 Raising for Effective Giving

-- The EAF project Raising for Effective Giving (REG) promotes Effective Altruism within the worlds of professional poker, finance, and online gaming, and currently has over 300 professional poker player members.
+- The EAF project Raising for Effective Giving (REG) promotes Effective Altruism within the world of poker and currently has over 300 professional poker player members.

 - REG was supported by at least one poker player at the world championships in all of the three years since its inception: Martin Jacobson and Jorryt van Hoof (2014), Max Steinberg (2015), and Griffin Benger (2016).